 Now from South Africa a story about a controversial song.
 The song was once sung by anti-apartheid activists as a rallying cry against the white minority regime.
 Now a judge has ruled it's unconstitutional and unlawful.
 And the judge says anyone found singing the song could face charges of incitement to murder.
 The ruling has touched off a bitter racial debate in a country still grappling with its past.
 NPR's Charlayne Hunter-Gault reports.

-Mr. JULIUS MALEMA (African National Congress Party's Youth League): I want you to send an appreciation from me and the premier to the grandmothers and fathers.
+JULIUS MALEMA: I want you to send an appreciation from me and the premier to the grandmothers and fathers.

-CHARLAYNE HUNTER-GAULT: Julius Malema, the president of the ruling African National Congress Party's Youth League, was speaking in a crowded stadium, celebrating his 29th birthday.
+CHARLAYNE HUNTER: Julius Malema, the president of the ruling African National Congress Party's Youth League, was speaking in a crowded stadium, celebrating his 29th birthday.
 And the appreciation continued with him singing "Kill the Boer."
-And the Boers also known as Afrikaners didn't appreciate that.
+And the Boers - also known as Afrikaners - didn't appreciate that.

-Mr. ERNST ROETS (AfriForum Youth): (Unintelligible) is one person who was murdered in - I think it was 2003.
+ERNST ROETS: (Unintelligible) is one person who was murdered in - I think it was 2003.